wrmungas/clara/README.md

 This is an overview of the project; look to the wiki for greater detail.

+## Building
+Clara will ultimately come with two build targets, both of which will specified in the Makefile.
+As of now only one is included, `clack` standing for Clara-C Kompiler.
+This is the C-extensions compiler.
+It accepts files with `.txt` or `.clc` extensions.

+The second planned target will eventually be the `clarac` tool, which is the full Clara language compiler (which, confusingly enough for deciding on names, also compiles to C).
+This is a plan for future features, not a given, and may change.

+To build the project for Linux, simply call `$ make` on your command-line from the `/src` directory of the project (TODO: make this accessible from the root project level or make a `/build` folder for better organization.
+Better yet, just include the latest built executables in the `/build` folder.
+So many possibilities!).
+This will output `clack` as a runnable binary for your machine.

+Currently the only architectures supported in the Makefile are Linux because I built this using VSCode through a WSL Kali installation, with the use of `gcc` in mind (reminder that this is a hobby project).
+Using an editor on a different machine with a built-in compiler, like MSVC for Windows VSCode might work.
+Otherwise I might look into supporting multiple systems through Make; in any case the output is intended as a command-line utility, so that opens a whole 'nother can of worms if I intend to include support for any architectures other than Linux.
+Since this is written in C nothing about it should be particularly platform-specific, but I only really know how Linux command-line utilities (and the style of programs they output) work.
+This is the kind of feature scope that I could support with a team, but I don't want to try on my own (yet).

 ## Project Overview

 ### What is Clara?